Thai Grilled Bananas with Coconut Caramel Sauce (Kluay Ping)

 Instructions

-• Cut each banana into bite-sized pieces and thread them onto skewers.
+• Prepare the bananas.
+Cut the bananas into bite-size pieces and thread them onto skewers.

-• While the bananas are grilling, you can make the sauce.
-Start by melting butter in a small pot or saucepan over medium heat.
+• Melt the butter.
+While the bananas grill, melt the butter in a small saucepan over medium heat.

 Notes